Team Building8 min read

 The Communication Spectrum

-Understanding Async Communication
+Understanding Asynchronous Communication

 Asynchronous communication doesn't require real-time presence.
 Messages are sent and received with time gaps between them.
 Examples include: